PacificBiosciences/FALCON_unzip/README.md

 FALCON-Unzip contains the modules that works with FALCON ( https://github.com/PacificBiosciences/FALCON,  https://github.com/PacificBiosciences/FALCON-integrate) for full diploid assembly (representing haplotype specific contigs as "haplotigs" as assembly output).
 A manuscript is deposited in BioXriv () for our evalution and showing the application of the algorithms and the software on multiple diploid genomes.
 You can find more information here: https://github.com/PacificBiosciences/FALCON/wiki/FALCON-FALCON-Unzip-%22For-Phased-Diploid-Genome-Assembly-with-Single-Molecule-Real-Time-Sequencing%22

+Note that this is a continuous development work.
+We will be keeping improving the code and algorithm for more efficient computation and improvement on the accuracy of assembly results.
+We do plan to refactor the code soon for furture maintainance purposes.
+Currently, the code is in its infant stage.
+If you are not familiar with working source code directly, you might want to wait a bit for the package and intergration reach certain maturity to try it out.

 See `example/unzip.sh` for end-to-end work.
 You do need to have run it in a working diretory with Falcon output and all original Daligner overlap data.
 For generating quiver consensus, you will need PacBio raw sequence data with "signal pulse" information in `bam` format.
 You can config the bam-file input using a configuration sent to `fc_quvier.py`.